Proffett History, Family Crest & Coats of Arms

 Proffett Spelling Variations

-spelling variations in names were common even among members of one family unit.
+In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Proffett has appeared Proffit, Profat, Profet, Profett, Profit, Prophat, Prophet and many more.

 Early Notables of the Proffett family (pre 1700)